reiz/nginx_proxy/README.md

     }
 ```

-In the above example google.com would be whitelisted.
+In the above example, google.com would be whitelisted.
 You could reach Google, but no other site.
 By starting the Docker container the file can be mounted into the running container.

 ```